Would You Like to Live in the First Organic City?

 When one uses the word organic it describes produce which has been grown naturally, no man-made chemicals are used.
 The term “organic farming” was first used by Lord Northbourne in 1940.

 The beginning of the organic movement.

 In 1840 Justus Von Liebig developed a theory of mineral plant nutrition.
 He believed one could substitute manure with a mixture of certain mineral salts.
 In the early 1900s was the beginning of industrial agriculture and that is how the organic movement started.
-Rudolf Steiner held the first organic agriculture course to a group of more than 100 farmers in Koberwitz in Poland.
+Rudolf Steiner held the first organic agriculture course to a group of over 100 farmers in Koberwitz in Poland.

 Silent Spring is a must read

 In 1962, Rachel Carson, a well-known scientist, and naturalist published the famous book “Silent Spring”.
 This book drew attention to the devastating effects DDT and other pesticides had on the environment.
 The US banned DDT in 1972.

-Groups were formed in various countries like Germany, United Kingdom, Australia, and the United States.
+They formed groups in various countries like Germany, United Kingdom, Australia, and the United States.
 In 1972, all these countries formed the International Federation of Organic Agriculture Movements (IFOAM)